 scroll up/down for more information

-On the 6th of October 2016, the Nordic Investment Managers Forum in Luxembourg celebrates its third event: five leading asset managers from Scandinavia will unite to discuss important market trends and investment topics with you.
+On the 6th of October 2016, the Nordic Investment Managers Forum in Luxembourg celebrates its third event: four leading asset managers from Scandinavia will unite to discuss important market trends and investment topics with you.
 We invite you to join us at our event following last years' successes, this time at Cercle Cité in Luxembourg City.
 The forum is organised by Danske Invest, DNB Asset Management, East Capital and Sparinvest.

 The name Scandinavia translates to ‘the dangerous peninsula’, which relates both to dangerous sea currents and the blustery north wind: the Nordic countries learned a long time ago, therefore, how to survive storms.
 That is apparent to this day.
 On the one hand, the Scandinavian asset managers prove themselves to be robust and stable partners for their investors; on the other hand, they also set new standards in terms of customer orientation, transparency and sustainability.
 These values, which ultimately set the foundations for a strong market position, have also been subscribed to by the Nordic Investment Managers Forum.